launchdarkly/go-server-sdk/README.md

 ## Getting started

 Refer to the [SDK documentation](https://docs.launchdarkly.com/sdk/server-side/go#getting-started) for instructions on getting started with using the SDK.

-Note that the base import path is `gopkg.in/launchdarkly/go-server-sdk.v6`, not `github.com/launchdarkly/go-server-sdk`.
-This ensures that the package can be referenced not only as a Go module, but also by projects that use older tools like `dep` and `govendor`, because the 5.x release of the Go SDK supports either module or non-module usage.
-Future releases of this package, and of the Go SDK, may drop support for non-module usage.

 ## HTTPS proxy